K-avi/TASEPing_on_graphs/README.txt

-sir a second internship repo has hit the github page
+a second internship repo has hit the github page

-The goal of it's repo is to use the time left in my internship (and my spare time) to implement a TASEP based model of stuff moving on city graph.
+The goal of this repo is to implement a TASEP based model of entities moving on a city graph.

+To make things more interresting, I'll then make perturbations on the graph by breaking links during the simulation.
+I'll then study how it impacts the simulations.

-Once this is doen I'll make it interact with the walking_on_graphs project in order to create perturbation on the graph based on where the WOG walkers are.
+Once this is done I'll make it interact with the walking_on_graphs project in order to create perturbation on the graph based on where the WOG walkers are.
 I'll then study these perturbations and so on